Modes ~ For the Backup Guitarist

 If you want to write the sheet music, you would use the G scale.
 If you used A Major you would have to use a flat-3 and a flat-7.

-In Dorian we use the i, VII a lot.
-You will also hear v and IV.
+In Dorian mode (start counting from the A) the i, VII chords are very common.
+You will also hear the v and sometimes the IV.

 Trad music rarely uses the Mode that starts on the III, called Phyrgian.